 Gramercy Tavern is proud to be part of Danny Meyer's Union Square Hospitality Group

-Michael Anthony began cooking professionally in Tokyo, later honing his skills in France at a number of renowned restaurants.
+Michael Anthony is Executive Chef and Partner of Gramercy Tavern, as well as Executive Chef and Managing Director of Untitled and Studio Cafe at the Whitney Museum of American Art.
+Mike began cooking professionally in Tokyo, later honing his skills in France at a number of renowned restaurants.
 After several years at Restaurant Daniel and Blue Hill at Stone Barns, he joined Gramercy Tavern as the Executive Chef in 2006.
 The restaurant has earned a number of accolades under his leadership: a three-star New York Times review (2007) and James Beard Awards for “Outstanding Restaurant” (2008) and “Best Chef: New York City” (2012).
-He is also the author of The Gramercy Tavern Cookbook.
-In 2014, he was named Executive Chef of Untitled & the Studio Cafe at the downtown Whitney Museum of American Art.
+In 2015, Mike won the James Beard Award for “Outstanding Chef,” a national recognition.
+He is the author of The Gramercy Tavern Cookbook (Clarkson Potter, 2013) and the forthcoming V is for Vegetables (Little, Brown and Company, October 2015).

 Kim DiPalo was born in Los Alamitos, California, and grew up in Gaithersburg, Maryland.
 Kim joined the Gramercy Tavern family in 2005, first as a front waiter, and then as a captain.
 After leaving for a brief period in 2007–gaining valuable experience as a manager at Lupa, and as an opening Service Director at Bar Milano—she returned to Gramercy Tavern in 2008 and has since raised through the ranks from front waiter and captain to manager, service director, and assistant beverage director.
 In August 2014, Kim was named General Manager.